shivannis/xandr-docs-public/xandr-docs/articles/bidders/research-discrepancies---faq.md

 ---
-title: Research Discrepancies - FAQ
+title: Research Discrepancies
 description: In this article, find instructions for researching and resolving discrepancy issues. ms.date: 10/28/2023
 ---

-# Research discrepancies - FAQ
+# Research discrepancies

 The following steps will walk you through researching and resolving discrepancy issues.
 The idea is to get a report from your side and compare it with the report on the Xandr side.